awsdocs/aws-xray-developer-guide/doc-source/xray-api-gettingdata.md

 X\-Ray also creates *inferred segments* for downstream calls to services that don't send segments themselves\.
 For example, when you call DynamoDB with an instrumented client, the X\-Ray SDK records a subsegment with details about the call from its point of view\.
 However, DynamoDB doesn't send a corresponding segment\.
 X\-Ray uses the information in the subsegment to create an inferred segment to represent the DynamoDB resource in the service map, and adds it to the trace document\.

 To get multiple traces from the API, you need a list of trace IDs, which you can extract from the output of `get-trace-summaries` with an [AWS CLI query](https://docs.aws.amazon.com/cli/latest/userguide/controlling-output.html#controlling-output-filter)\.
-Redirect the list to the intput of `batch-get-traces` to get full traces for a specific time period\.
+Redirect the list to the input of `batch-get-traces` to get full traces for a specific time period\.

 **Example Script to get full traces for a one minute period**